Moving to China, Want to Learn from Our Mistakes? Listen Up

 没有 méiyǒu – don’t have, there isn’t

-Learn Chinese with Pictures – Get to Know Chinese with LTL Due to the nature of the Chinese language, learning visually is a great and very fun way to learn the language.
-In fact it’s one of the best ways…
+How to Learn Chinese with Pictures?
+We Reveal All Due to the nature of the Chinese language, learning visually is a great and very fun way to learn the language.
+In fact it’s one of the best ways to learn…

 The more you manage to learn before you arrive in China the easier it will be for you to learn even more.
 Listen to sounds and tones, get a feel for the language, look at characters.